Mohammed Farashuddin

-Mohammed Farashuddin (born 14 April 1942) is a Bangladeshi economist who served as the founding vice-chancellor East West University and seventh Governor of Bangladesh Bank.
+Mohammed Farashuddin (born 14 April 1942) is a Bangladeshi economist who served as the founding vice-chancellor of East West University and the seventh governor of Bangladesh Bank.

 Early life

 He was born on April 14, 1942, in the village of Ratanpur, located in Nayapara Union, Habiganj, Assam Province, British Raj.

 Education

 He completed his SSC and HSC at Sylhet Government High School in 1958 and Sylhet MC College in 1960.
 He earned Bachelor in Economics from the University of Dhaka in 1963 and completed his Master in Economics at the same institution in 1964.
 He further pursued his education in the United States, obtaining a Master of Arts in Political Economy from Boston University in 1978.
 He later achieved his PhD in 1979 from there.

 Career

 In 1966, he passed the Central Superior Services examination and joined the administrative cadre.
-He worked in field positions as the Sub-Divisional Officer of Jamalpur, Additional Deputy Commissioner of Rajshahi, Acting Deputy Commissioner, and Additional Commissioner of Karachi.
+He worked in field positions as the sub-divisional officer of Jamalpur, additional deputy commissioner of Rajshahi, acting deputy commissioner, and additional commissioner of Karachi.